Anjouan white-eye: Diet

 The Anjouan white-eye feeds on berries, insects, and nectar.
 The bird has a wide variety of what it will consume.
 This animal plays a very important role in life as it is a seed moving and pollinating bird.

 Superspecies

-It is a typical member of the Madagascar White-eye (Z. maderaspatanus) complex.
-The features of The Anjouan white-eye are similar to other members of the complex, Aldabra White-eye (Z. aldabrensis), Moheli White-eye (Z. comorensis), Mayotte White-eye (Z. mayottensis) and Kirk’s White-eye (Z. kirki), as well as with Madagascar White-eye.
+It is a typical member of the Madagascar white-eye (Z. maderaspatanus) complex.
+The features of the Anjouan white-eye are similar to other members of the complex, namely the Aldabra white-eye (Z. aldabrensis), Moheli white-eye (Z. comorensis), Mayotte white-eye (Z. mayottensis) and Kirk's white-eye (Z. kirki), as well as with Madagascar white-eye.

 Behavior

 The Anjouan white-eye is usually found in hyperactive flocks.

 Vocalizations

 The bird has a very specific sound that it produces to communicate.
 They have a high-pitched sound that is a squeal.
 They also use a rattling high and low noise to add to their calls.
 The birds' calls are very songlike and peaceful when they produce their notes.